Fossil trade: Ethics and controversy

+Forgeries like these might make fossils easier to sell to tourists and even to scientists not trained to identify the fakes.

 Notable incidents

-A hoax specimen composed of parts of genuine Yanornis and Microraptor fossils obtained by a museum through the fossil trade was originally interpreted as a "missing link" between dinosaurs and birds and planned to be named "Archaeoraptor", but was identified as a hoax before being formally published in a scientific journal.
+A hoax specimen composed of parts of genuine Yanornis and Microraptor fossils obtained by a museum through the fossil trade was originally interpreted in 1999 as a "missing link" between dinosaurs and birds and planned to be named "Archaeoraptor", but was identified as a hoax before being formally published in a scientific journal.

 A Tyrannosaurus skeleton nicknamed "Stan" sold at an auction in 2020 for $31.8 million, a record-setting price.

 The skull of a Tyrannosaurus relative called Tarbosaurus bataar illegally exported from Mongolia was purchased by the actor Nicolas Cage for $276,000 in 2007.
 When contacted by U.S. authorities, Cage voluntarily handed over the specimen for repatriation to Mongolia.

 A smuggled skeleton of Tarbosaurus bataar, which is also called Tyrannosaurus bataar, was the subject of the in rem case United States v.
 One Tyrannosaurus Bataar Skeleton.
+The fossil was being auctioned in the United States, and was returned to Mongolia in 2013.

-The holotype specimen of the dinosaur Halszkaraptor had been obtained through the fossil trade.
+The holotype specimen of the dinosaur Halszkaraptor had been obtained through the fossil trade by 2011.
 Due to its provenance, several scientists initially expressed concern that it was a hoax, but scanning suggests the specimen was not tampered with.

+On 18 July 2024 Stegosaurus Apex was auctioned for $44,600,000.
+It sold eleven times above pre-sale estimates to American billionaire financier Kenneth Griffin and became the most expensive fossil ever sold.